ge-nome/pgis-receipting/README.md

 The app is designed to be a PWA and hence work offline after the first page load.

-The date of issuance of the receit is reflected on the receipt as well as the date the money was paid.
+The date of issuance of the receipt is reflected on the receipt as well as the date the money was paid.

+It should also include a reference number and the purpose for which the money was paid.

+ALso the person who received it

 The project is part of s group of Micro frontends for PGIS